I7-Examples/Bronze/docs/source.txt

 Instead of attacking a ringer in the presence of the mirrors:
 	say "Many faces press to the far side of the mirror, but no one shade has the strength to speak, and finally they fade away again, half-damned."

-Instead of attacking the cow bell when the girdle is in storage and the mirrors are visible:
+Instead of attacking the cow bell in the presence of the mirrors when the girdle is in storage:
 	move the girdle to Virgin's End;
 	move the cow bell to the bellroom;
 	say "You ring the [cow bell], and a heavy fog coalesces around you; then at the mirror there forms the image of an exceptionally beautiful young woman, wearing a green girdle.